source-ag/assignment-software-engineering-v2/assignment.md

   needed.
 Another developer should be able to continue where you left off
 - It should be possible to run the project (and all of its components) on any machine, including our laptops
-- The assignment should nog take more than 6-8 hours to complete.
-It's up to you if you spend less or more time on it
+- This assignment was designed to be completed in 6-8h.
+The evaluation will take into account the choices you make and what you focus on given the time you have.
+However, it's up to you if you spend less or more time on it.
 - Please make sure the final commit to your repository is done at least 24 hours before the start of your interview